dmassoo/ABDLM/README.md

 docker compose down
 ```

+To see kafka stats go to http://localhost:8081/ in your brouser
-To see kafka stats go to http://localhost:8080/ in your brouser
+To see spark stats go to http://localhost:8080/ in your brouser
 ## Modifications

 To add code you should put it to corresponding _code_ folder.
 This folder is